AbhinavMir/ciphertxt/pages/topics.md

 18. Zcash: Privacy-preserving Cryptocurrency with Zero-knowledge Proofs - Zcash and its use of NIZKs.

 19. Specialized Homomorphic Encryption and Applications - Somewhat homomorphic encryption.
 Applications.

-20. Lattices and Learning with Errors (LWE) - Introduction to lattices.
-The learning with errors problem.

 21. Fully Homomorphic Encryption - Fully homomorphic encryption.